karissademi/patternlab-jekyll/README.md

 * 00-atoms
 * 00-molecules
 * 00-organisms
-* 00-templates

-New patterns require front matter `title`
+New patterns require front matter `title` and optional `description`.

 ## Why Jekyll?
 * Ability to host on GitHub Pages